bencherdev/bencher/services/console/src/content/learn/learn.md

 - https://linux.die.net/man/1/pahole
 - https://linux.die.net/man/1/readelf

+Or instead of binary size could do compile times?

 # Daily Code Games

 Think Advent of Code meets Wordle
-A daily Shenzhen I/O style puzzle maybe using a more practical instruction set, something like RISC-V.
+A daily Shenzhen I/O style puzzle maybe using a more practical instruction set, something like RISC-V or WASM.

 - https://en.m.wikipedia.org/wiki/Shenzhen_I/O
 - https://en.wikipedia.org/wiki/RISC-V

-Could also lend itself well to having documentation on RISC-V itself.
+Could also lend itself well to having documentation on instruction set itself.

+There could be a leader board.
+The way that it works would be pretty simple.
+It would use tango style pairwise benchmarking to compare the solutions.
+So basically, you could just implement a sort algorithm where the comparison function is the pairwise benchmark results.
+If WASM is chosen, then it should be pretty simple to safely run the code.

+Factorio style daily challenges?